Coevolution of Intracluster Light and Brightest Cluster Galaxies

 To compare the properties of clusters with high and low similarities in accretion history, we first select 17 clusters where the ICL shared less than 89.5 per cent of progenitors with the BCG and 14 clusters where the BCG shared less than 82 per cent of progenitors with the ICL.
 Secondly, we chose 17 clusters where the ICL shared more than 96.9 per cent with the BCG and 14 clusters where the BCG shared more than 98.8 per cent of progenitors with the ICL.

 Clusters with ICL composed of progenitor galaxies that were shared with the BCG were more likely to be in a relaxed state than clusters where the ICL did not share galaxies with the BCG.
 For the high shared selection, 12 per cent (2/17) of the clusters were disturbed, 41 per cent (7/17) were relaxed, and 47 per cent (8/17) were intermediate, while for the low shared selection, 35 per cent (6/17) of the clusters were disturbed, 24 per cent (4/17) were relaxed, and 41 per cent (7/17) were intermediate.
 Clusters with BCG composed of progenitor galaxies that were shared with the ICL were more likely to be disturbed than clusters where the BCG did not share progenitor galaxies with the ICL.
 For the high shared selection, 36 per cent (5/14) were disturbed, while for the low shared selection, 21 per cent (3/14) were disturbed.
-Clusters with a higher shared fraction were more likely to be relaxed than those with a low fraction, 43 per cent (6/14) vs 14 per cent (2/14), and less likely to be in an intermediate state, 21 per cent (3/14) vs 64 per cent (9/14).
+Clusters with a higher shared fraction were more likely to be relaxed than those with a low fraction, 43 per cent (6/14) versus 14 per cent (2/14), and less likely to be in an intermediate state, 21 per cent (3/14) versus 64 per cent (9/14).
 This indicates that in highly evolved, relaxed clusters, it is more likely for the ICL and BCG to have similar accretion histories.